your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Set up automated behavioral signals where observation alone would be too slow, too costly, or would change behavior by being noticed
 - [ ] Tied metrics to the SLA / risk-treatment plan, not just to a dashboard nobody acts on
 - [ ] Checked readability and legibility of security copy separately (Flesch–Kincaid / Gunning Fog for wording, actual type and layout for presentation)
+- [ ] Validated under conditions that match real operating stress — time pressure, high volume, end-of-shift fatigue — where that's a genuine factor, not only in a quiet baseline session

 ## Design Process & Artifacts
 - [ ] Ran ideation/co-creation with the people who actually have the problem (security champions, SOC analysts, end users) before locking a direction